Skip to Main Content

 Where China Sits Next to Japan, Korea, Hong Kong and the Region

 Producers weighing China for an Asian shoot rarely look at it in isolation.
-Here is an honest snapshot of how China's incentive picture compares with the other markets international productions consider for the region.
+An honest snapshot helps show how China's incentive picture compares with the other markets global shoots consider for the region.

-- Korea — KOFIC location incentive currently up to 25% of qualifying Korean spend, with separate Busan and Jeonju funds
+• Korea — KOFIC location incentive now up to 25% of qualifying Korean spend, with separate Busan and Jeonju funds

-- Hong Kong — no formal production rebate; relies on a low corporate tax rate, free port status and the Film Development Fund for local projects
+• Hong Kong — no formal production rebates.
+Relies on a low corporate tax rate, free port status and the Film Development Fund for local projects

-- Taiwan — TAICCA grants and location subsidies for qualifying productions, often capped per project
+• Taiwan — TAICCA grants and location subsidies for qualifying shoots, often capped per project

-- Thailand — 15–20% cash rebate on qualifying Thai spend, well-documented and bankable
+• Thailand — 15–20% cash rebates on qualifying Thai spend, well-logged and bankable

 Reading the Comparison Honestly

 Headline rates do not capture how each market actually behaves.
-Korea's KOFIC scheme is the closest thing in Northeast Asia to a Western-style rebate — well-documented, predictable, and accessible without a co-production partner — and it is the default benchmark for inbound productions that need clarity.
-Japan looks superficially similar to China (no national rebate, fragmented prefectural subsidies) but with much more transparent municipal pricing and far less editorial review.
-Hong Kong is best understood as a corporate and post-production hub rather than a rebate market.
-Thailand offers the cleanest cash rebate in the region but cannot match China's domestic distribution upside or studio scale.
-China's competitive position is built around scale, market access and studio infrastructure, not the rebate maths.
+Korea's KOFIC scheme is the closest thing in Northeast Asia to a Western-style rebate — well-logged, predictable and easy to reach without a co-production partner — so it is the default benchmark for inbound shoots that need clarity.
+Japan looks similar to China on the surface, with no national rebate and fragmented prefectural subsidies, but its city pricing is far clearer and its editorial review far lighter.
+Hong Kong is best seen as a corporate and post-production hub rather than a rebate market.
+Thailand offers the cleanest cash rebate in the region, yet it cannot match China's home distribution upside or studio scale.
+China's competitive edge is built on scale, market access and studio setup, not on the rebate maths.

 When China Is the Right Answer

-China is the right answer when the project genuinely benefits from Chinese theatrical release, when the script can authentically support Chinese co-production participation, when the production needs Hengdian-scale period or fantasy infrastructure, or when a producer is building a long-term China slate that justifies a Hainan corporate vehicle.
-China is the wrong answer when the project needs a clean, predictable cash rebate against foreign equity with no editorial conversation — that is what Korea, Thailand and the better European programmes are designed for.
+China is the right answer when the project genuinely gains from Chinese theatrical release, when the script can honestly support Chinese co-production participation, when the shoot needs Hengdian-scale period or fantasy setups, or when a producer is building a long-term China slate that justifies a Hainan corporate vehicle.
+China is the wrong answer when the project needs a clean, predictable cash rebate against foreign equity with no editorial conversation.
+That is what Korea, Thailand and the better European programmes are built for.

 ACT 06